vasturiano/canvas-color-tracker/README.md

 ### Instantiation

-new <b>ColorTracker</b>([<i>checksum_bits</i>])
+new <b>ColorTracker</b>()

-Creates a new object registry.
+Creates a new object registry with a capacity of 2^24 objects.

-The parameter `checkum_bits` defines how many bits should be used for storing the checksum of the colors.
-Higher values produce less chance of collisions introduced by anti-aliasing of pixels on object boundaries, which yield artificial erroneous colors.
-Each bit used for checksum eats away from the maximum size of the registry, as less bits are available for indexing objects.
-The maximum number of objects that can be stored in the registry is equal to `2^(24-checksum_bits) - 1` (one position is reserved for background).
-If not provided, `checksum_bits` takes the default of **6** bits, generating a registry of max size *~262k* objects.
-Normally, you'll only need to override `checksum_bits` if you wish to store more than this amount of objects.
+Probability of collisions at canvas drawn edges increases to certainty when the registry reaches capacity.
+This is due to browser anti-aliasing blending colors.
+The probability is something like N / 2^24 of an edge pixel colliding, where N is the size of the registry.

 ### Methods